oskarsinger/hosinger/weekly_progress.md

 ####Questions
 * @Both:
     * Are there scenarios in which the cost of computing a parameter update is dependent on the observation?
+    * How do we feel about going for the NIPS deadline (May 20th) with at least one of these two projects?
+I'd have almost a month to devote to just research after final exams end.
+We could also try for workshop paper deadlines, which come a little later and are easier.